(This post was originally published in April 2022, and has been occasionally updated where additional information has been released)

 2. It is being built the wrong way round

 Further in, the London Road section which consumed the vast majority of COVID active travel investment for the county stops just short of the most difficult section approaching the rail bridge.
+No designs have been proposed for this section by Spring 2023, over a year after construction of the less popular rural section started.

 The only justifications we see for building rural sections first are;